McGill-ECSE321-Fall2024/GameHub360/.github/pull_request_template.md

 - [ ] Documentation in controllers using JavaDocs
 - [ ] Documentation in API Docs on the Wiki

+- [ ] Formatted all my files
+- [ ] Got rid of all unused imports and variables
+- [ ] Added comments to my code

 - [ ] The project builds successfully
 - [ ] The project runs successfully
 - [ ] The project passes all tests